gomlx/onnx-gomlx/README.md

   {-0.0213, 0.0019, 0.0043, ..., 0.0561, 0.0170, 0.0256}}}
 ```

+## Fine-Tuning

+1. Extract the ONNX model's weight to GoMLX `Context`: see `Model.VariablesToContext()`.
+2. Use `Model.CallGraph()` in your GoMLX model function (see example just above).
+3. Train model as usual in GoMLX.
+4. Depending how you are going to use the model:
+   1. Save the model as a GoMLX checkpoint, as usual.
+   2. Save the model by updating the ONNX model: after training use `Model.ContextToONNX()` to copy the update variable
+      values from GoMLX `Context` back to the ONNX model (in-memory), and then use `Model.Write()` or
+      `Model.SaveToFile()` to save the updated ONNX model to disk.

 ## 🤝 Collaborating

 Collaboration is very welcome: either in the form of code, or simply with ideas with real applicability.
 Don't